tomtenniscourt/Dad-Joke-Generator/README.md

 The App component

 -	Declares the savedJokes state variable and the setSavedJokes function using the useState hook.
-It initializes savedJokes as an empty array.
+It initialises savedJokes as an empty array.
 -	Renders the main structure of the application inside a <div> element with the class name "App".
 -	Renders the NavBar component to display the navigation bar.
 -	Sets up the routing for different pages using the Routes and Route components.